 Only one out of the dozen companies we met during our visit to China had previously had visits from investors discussing CSR.
 There is a high level of awareness that foreign customers attach great weight to CSR, but the fact that foreign investors like the Swedish AP Funds prioritise this issue seemed to be news to many.

-This is a response that confirms that the Ethical Council is at the forefront.
+This is a response that confirms that the Council on Ethics is at the forefront.
 As foreign investors we must therefore continue to be active in taking responsibility and continue our dialogue with Chinese companies, in order to promote sustainable development on several fronts in the country.

 Need for foreign pressure

 One Swedish company we met was emphatic that “all Chinese companies can have a good manufacturing environment”.
 Another said that “there is no excuse for bad working conditions”.
 These are comments that inspire hope, while requiring foreign customers and investors to continue to make high demands on Chinese manufacturing companies.